Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 Although the majority of sledges stay on the pitch, a few have left the field of play and gone on to become part of the folklore of the game.

-Sir Viv Richards vs. Greg Thomas
+Sir Viv Richards vs Greg Thomas Cricket

 During his spell for Somerset in County Cricket, Sir Viv Richards produced a legendary retort.